 The IJHF was created to recognize those whose conspicuous contributions to the field of journalism have earned them a place in Indiana journalism history.
-The Hall of Fame is housed in the Indiana University School of Journalism's Ernie Pyle Hall.
+The hall of fame is housed in Indiana University Journalism's Ernie Pyle Hall.

-The process of nominating a person for enshrinement in the Hall of Fame may start at any time of year.
-But for a nominee to be considered for induction each spring, his or her nomination must be received via e-mail or postal mail by midnight the previous Oct.
-1.
+The process of nominating a person for enshrinement in the hall of fame may start at any time of year.
+But for a nominee to be considered for induction each fall, his or her nomination must be received via e-mail or postal mail by midnight the previous April 1.